1937 Maryland Terrapins football team

+Schedule

 Syracuse game and Wilmeth Sidat-Singh

 Syracuse and nearby Cornell were among the first collegiate football teams to include African-American players as starting backfield players.
 Wilmeth Sidat-Singh, starred for Syracuse, playing a position equivalent to modern-day quarterback.

 In that era, when games were played in Southern segregation states, African-American players from Northern schools were banned from the field.
 Because of his light complexion and name, Sidat-Singh was sometimes assumed to be a "Hindu" (as people from India were often called by Americans during this time).
 However. shortly before a game against Maryland, a black sportswriter, Sam Lacy, wrote an article in the Baltimore Afro-American, revealing Sidat-Singh's was African-American.
-Maryland refused to let him play and he was held out of the game and Syracuse lost the game 0-13.
+Maryland refused to let him play and he was held out of the game and Syracuse lost the game 0–13.
 In a rematch the following year at Syracuse, Sidat-Singh led the Orange to a lopsided victory (53-0) over Maryland.

 On Saturday, Nov.
 9, 2013, the University of Maryland publicly apologized to surviving relatives at a ceremony during a football game at Syracuse.